New Explorer Application Packet

 This program is a great opportunity for the youth in our community to be involved in a positive outlet.
 The Explorer has the opportunity to become well educated in the law and their rights as a citizen.
 While the focus is primarily law enforcement related, they get specialized instruction on fundraising, organizing large events, community service, interviewing techniques, and resume building.
 These are all topics that can help them as they move forward in their young adult lives.

 If you are interested in a career in Law Enforcement or just looking for an exciting and challenging opportunity to expand your horizons, then being an Explorer is for you!
-For more information call Recruiting and Hiring Officer Brandon Gogian at 785-368-2419 or send an email.
+For more information, call Officer Brandon Gogian at (785) 368-9453 or email firstname.lastname@example.org.